caseneuve/dzira/README.md

 Commands:
-  log     Log time spent on ISSUE number or ISSUE with description... ls      List issues from the current sprint. report  Show work logged for today or for DATE.
+  log     Log time spent on ISSUE number or ISSUE with description... ls      List issues from the current sprint. report  Show work logged for today or for DATE using given FORMAT.
 ```